"Drawing from data: a mathematical approach to community representation"

-The Department of Mathematics and Statistics is dedicated to teaching and research.
-Our research falls into five broad categories: Algebra & Combinatorics, Analysis, Geometry & Topology, Statistics, and Applied Mathematics.
+The Department of Mathematics is dedicated to teaching and research.
+Our research falls into five broad categories: Algebra & Combinatorics, Analysis, Geometry & Topology, and Applied Mathematics.
 Our faculty have a deep passion for their research, which they share with one another through collaborations and with students through mentoring.
 Our faculty and students also engage in fruitful collaborations with the School of Engineering & Applied Science, the School of Medicine, and departments across Arts & Sciences.

 Connect with Women in MathI've enjoyed math since getting past multiplication tables, but I never really thought I would be a math major.
 After taking a few math classes here, I realized just how amazing both the subject and the department were.
 It's so nice to be in a community of quality people who enjoy discovering math for both the sake of interest and for describing and influencing other areas of study.

-―Lauren Ellison Applied Math, Class of 2020You can support the Department of Mathematics and Statistics by giving to Wash U. By giving using the link below, your gift will be designated to support the Department.
+Joint Major DetailsYou can support the Department of Mathematics by giving to Wash U. By giving using the link below, your gift will be designated to support the Department.

 donate